osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Monitoring exposes status, counters, timestamps, and failure details. **Met since Phase 1c-1** via `GET /api/v1/runs`/`GET /api/v1/runs/{id}` (log excerpt is a stub, see above).
 - Unauthorized users cannot view, edit, execute, or cancel jobs. **Met for Phase 1c-3a+b** — Spring Security requires authentication for `/api/v1`, ADMIN bypasses ACLs, and OPERATOR/VIEWER operations are checked against the per-job permission table in backend services and controllers.
 - Administrators can manage users, roles, job permissions, and audit history. **Met in Phase 1c-3c** — state-changing authentication, user, job, permission, schedule, and run actions are recorded, retained for 365 days by default, and readable through ADMIN-only `GET /api/v1/audit`.
-- The backend API can create, schedule, trigger, and monitor jobs through `/api/v1`. **Met since Phase 1c-2**; the frontend UI that exposes this to users is Phase 2, not yet started.
+- The backend API can create, schedule, trigger, and monitor jobs through `/api/v1`. **Met since Phase 1c-2**; the authenticated frontend UI that exposes this to users is implemented across Phase 2a, Phase 2b, and Phase 2c.
 - Credentials are absent from job payloads, state records, API responses, and logs. **Met for state records since Phase 1b, and for API responses since Phase 1c-1** — `JobDefinitionResponse` never includes a literal password (only a boolean "configured" flag) and redacts connection strings via `CredentialRedactor`; log absence for the managed runtime is unchanged from the CLI's existing redaction behavior.
 - A replayed `Idempotency-Key` never produces a second run. **Met since Phase 1c-1** — `RunTriggerIdempotencyRepository` returns the original run for a key replayed within 24 hours.